dechristopher/meraki-ap-crypto-ticker/README.md

 Ever wanted BTC or ETH prices available at a moment's notice from any WiFi enabled device?
 Look no further!

-This application uses the Cisco Meraki cloud APIs to set the SSID of a wireless network you control to the current BTC and/or ETH price with their current upward or downward trend calculated hourly.
+This application uses the Cisco Meraki cloud APIs to set the SSID of a wireless network you control to the current BTC and/or ETH price with their current upward or downward 24-hour trend.

+## Modes

+The ticker can be run in one of two modes:

+- **Cron Mode**: run the application as a one-off command in intervals from your system crontab using the *-cron* flag

+- **Service Mode**: run the application with no flags and background it so it'll run forever (or until it hits an error and crashes...)

 ## Configuration